onramp-io/blend-apprentice-project/README.md

 ﻿# Welcome to Learning Circle!
 Learning Circle is a freemium blog post web application developed primarily in TypeScript; Express.js and React.js.

+Learning Circle offers a paid premium monthly subscription for eligible users that allows access to our site's premium blog posts and allows subscribed users contribute posts as well.

+To retain the premium subscription, the subscribed user must contribute a post once a week to the Learning Circle.
+Otherwise, membership will be canceled and no refund will be available.

 # Functionalities
 As a **free** user, they can...